 Connie Chow

-Exercise Physiologist

-Sam Sports

 Encounter A: Visit to Primary Care Physician

 Pre-Condition

 Adam Everyman, a sixty year old male has been feeling tired, with frequent headaches and general discomfort.
 It has been over a year since his last check up.
 Due to weight gain over the past few years, he has been reluctant to return.
 He makes an appointment with his primary care physician Dr Patricia Primary.
-The office requests that be fasting for the appointment for lab work.
+The office requested that he be fasting for the appointment for lab work.

 Description of Encounter

 Adam Everyman arrives at his physician’s office where he is weighed, has his blood pressure taken and is asked to fill out a health history.
 Dr. Patricia Primary enters the exam room and reviews Adam’s chart as well as today’s measurements.
 She notes a weight gain of 20 lbs (9.1 kg) over the past two years.
 Blood pressure reading was 130/80, increased since the last visit as well.
 She does congratulate Adam for stopping smoking 10 years ago.
 Dr Primary orders screening blood work as well as a total cholesterol panel and HbA1c.
 Dr Primary also discusses the risk of heart disease, stroke, and diabetes with his current weight and blood pressure.
-She recommends 30 minutes of walking daily outside of his normal activities and gives him a referral to a registered dietitian to discuss improving his eating habits and an exercise physiologist to develop an exercise program.
-She requests a follow up visit in one month to check progress.
-Lab work was drawn and Adam left referrals to both practitioners
+She writes an exercise prescription that includes gradually more exercises, starting with 30 minutes of walking daily outside of his normal activities.
+She gives him a referral to a registered dietitian to discuss improving his eating habits.
+She requests a follow up visit in three months to check progress.
+Lab work was drawn and Adam left with a referral to the dietitian.

 Post Encounter Visit

-Dr Primary Care summarized the visit for the patient’s record, including updates to Adam’s health history, lab tests ordered, as well as the referral to the RD and exercise physiologist.
-She asks the office to send a copy of the care plan which includes the above information as well as lab results and plans for follow up to Connie Chow, RD and Sam Sports, exercise physiologist.
+Dr Primary Care summarized the visit for the patient’s record, including updates to Adam’s health history, lab tests ordered, as well as the referral to the registered dietitian.
+She asks the office to send a copy of the care plan which includes the above information as well as lab results and plans for follow up to Connie Chow, RD.

 Adam’s lab values return the same week.
 Dr Primary Care calls Adams with the results that indicate Total Cholesterol level 260, LDL 240, HDL 50, and triglycerides 190.
-His HbA1c was 7.
+His HbA1c level was 7.
 Dr Primary explained that the current lab values put him at an increased risk of heart disease and stroke.
-She reinforces the need to follow up with both referrals.
+She reinforces the need to follow up with dietitian and exercise program.

 Encounter B: Dietitian Visit